Au5: 2018–2022: Return to Monstercat and Divinorum

-2023: Bridges Between
+2023–2024: Bridges Between

 In July 2023, Au5 announced the upcoming release of his fifth album, Bridges Between, on Ophelia Records.
 It was released on October 13, 2023, reaching over 1 million streams 1 month later.

+2025–present: Earthwave, Emberwake, and Beyond Light

+Au5 returned to extended plays, releasing a total of three EPs in 2025.

 Musical style

 Au5's music encompasses a range of electronic genres, including dubstep, house, trance, drum and bass, drumstep and ambient.
 Au5 has described his sound as "melodically and sonically rich electronic music" and has noted that he is especially known for his take on dubstep.
 He has described himself as fusing the characteristics of trance and dubstep in his music.
 Au5 has described his earliest favourite styles, before the rise of dubstep, as "trance, glitch/IDM and acid jazz".
 As dubstep gained prominence, he became drawn to the genre.

 Au5 has cited BT as an influence, whom he first heard through the 2011 track "A Million Stars".
 He has also named Aphex Twin, Infected Mushroom, Isqa, Koven, Madeon, MakO, Mr. Bill, Tennyson, Seven Lions, Sorrow and Xilent as influences.
 Au5 has stated that his primary influence for producing ambient music was the 1995 Jonn Serrie track "Continuum", which he heard at around age 16.